 - Identify and act upon issues of importance to graduate students

-- Assist in graduate student outreach and retention programs, including a self-designed project implemented under supervision from the Dean of Graduate Studies and the Chancellor
+- Assist in graduate student outreach and retention programs, including a self-designed project implemented under supervision from the Vice Provost and Dean of Graduate Studies and the Chancellor

 - Assist graduate students one-on-one with questions, concerns, issues, and/or grievances

-- Identify ways to improve and assist in communication between graduate students, the Office of Graduate Studies, and the Office of the Chancellor
+- Identify ways to improve and assist in communication between graduate students, Graduate Studies (GS), and the Office of the Chancellor

-- Work with OGS staff on the coordination of fall orientation programming, including specialized programming related to international students, domestic diversity, and graduate student TAs.
+- Work with GS staff on the coordination of fall orientation programming, including specialized programming related to international students, domestic diversity, and graduate student TAs.